skeeto/raycasting/README.md

 ## Usage

-Install SDL 2 with:
+1. Make sure SDL2 is installed.
+Install command for Linux:
 ```terminal
 sudo apt-get install libsdl2-dev
 ```

-Compile the project with the make file:
+2. Compile the code using the provided Makefile:
 ```terminal
 make
 ```

-Then run with make:
+3. Start the application using the run rule in the Makefile:
 ```terminal
 make run
 ```